mdepx/mdepx/Documentation/build.md

 * * *
 Syntax: **objects** obj.o [obj1.o ..];

 Includes objects to the build (compilation and linking stages).
-Object names must end with '.o'.
-The corresponsing '.c' or '.S' file will be passed to a compiler.
+Object names must end with '.o' or '.a'.
+The corresponsing '.c' or '.S' file for the object '.o' will be passed to a compiler.
+Archives '.a' will be added to the tail of the objects list to link.

 * * *
 Syntax: **link** ldscript filename;